nProgrammer/MathLib/README.md

 	f := MathLib.divideInt(10, 11) // this function is used for dividing ints
-	g := MathLib.isIntDivisible(10, 11) // this function is used to check if int is divisible by another int h := MathLib.isIntEven(10, 11) // this function is used to check if int is even i := MathLib.reducingFloatByPercent(100, 23) // this function is used to reducing float by some percent j := MathLib.reducingIntByPercent(100, 23) // this function is used to reducing int by some percent
+	g := MathLib.isIntDivisible(10, 11) // this function is used to check if int is divisible by another int h := MathLib.isIntEven(10, 11) // this function is used to check if int is even

 ```